Prof docs monthly update: July 2025

 Summary

-There are 52 prof docs and joint statements in total, including 17 prof docs and joint statements under development/review, stakeholder consultation or pilot.
-In addition, there are six pain medicine (PM) prof docs and five under development/review.
+In summary, there are 52 prof docs and joint statements in total, including 17 prof docs and joint statements under development/review, stakeholder consultation or pilot.
+In addition, there are 6 pain medicine (PM) prof docs and 5 under development/review.

 Under development/review*